omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/manage-vps.md

 -A FORWARD -m state --state INVALID -j REJECT

 # to ensure fail2ban works correctly after iptables restore
--A INPUT -p tcp -m multiport --dports PORT -j f2b-sshd
+-A INPUT -p tcp -m multiport --dports $PORT -j f2b-sshd
 # SSH
--A INPUT -p tcp --dport PORT -j ACCEPT
+-A INPUT -p tcp --dport $PORT -j ACCEPT
 COMMIT
 ```

 If the file is not empty, replace it with the content above.
 Press `Ctrl+o` (Linux/Windows) or `Cmd+o` (macOS) to save and `Enter` to confirm the changes respectively.
 Then exit the file with `Ctrl+x` or `Cmd+x`.

-> Note, `PORT` is a port you're using to connect to the server via SSH.
+> Note, `$PORT` is a port you're using to connect to the server via SSH.
 The default value is 22 but if you follow this guide, it should be different by now.
 See [`step 5`](#5-change-the-default-port) for reference.

 #### 8.4 Restore Iptables